tamslo/gitlab-issue-automation/README.md

 ### Automatically Moving Issues on Board

-The script also checks whether labels for custom issue management on a board view exist (see `adaptaLabels`).
+The script also checks whether labels for custom issue management on a board view exist (see label definitions in `constants` and `board_labels/board_labels.go`).

 If an issue is due, the `TodayLabel` or `ThisWeekLabel` will be added if it is not present and no `OtherLabels` exist that indicate that the issue is in progress.
 If the `TodayLabel` is added and the `ThisWeekLabel` present, the latter will be removed.